LouiseSteward/learn/mental-health-and-wellbeing-a-guide-for-community-health-workers/text/01-promoting-mental-health.md

 ### 1-7 Why is it so important for babies and young children to feel safe?

 We all need to feel safe and loved.
 Babies and young children are especially vulnerable and cannot survive without adult care.
-They need to feel connected, safe and loved so their brains and minds can develop in ways that allow them to think clearly and get along with other people.
+They need to feel connected, safe and loved so their brains and minds can develop in ways that allow them to think clearly and get along with other&nbsp;people.
+{:.loosen-10}

 ### 1-8 What is toxic stress?